 LPFI believes in the importance of linking direct service programs and research in order to understand the effectiveness of our interventions, inform the continual improvement of STEM programming, and expand the existing body of knowledge on improving outcomes for underrepresented students in STEM.
-Through these programs, we aim to move the needle on diversifying STEM fields.
+Through our programs, we aim to move the needle on diversifying STEM fields

 The signature program of the Level Playing Field Institute.

 The Summer Math and Science Honors Academy is a STEM-intensive, college preparatory program for underrepresented high school students of color.
 SMASH boasts a rigorous 5-week, 3-year summer STEM enrichment program which provides access to rigorous coursework and access to mentors, role models, and support networks of students of color.
 SMASH scholars remain engaged during the year through monthly STEM activities and workshops.

 Launch your STEM career pathway before high school.